lockss/lockss-rtd-manual/docs/introduction/prerequisites.rst

             modinfo: ERROR: Module ip_tables not found.

-         the host does not satisfy the ``ip_tables`` loadable kernel module requirement; see :doc:`/sysadmin/kernel-iptables`.
+         the host does not satisfy the ``ip_tables`` loadable kernel module requirement.
+See :doc:`/sysadmin/kernel-iptables`.

 System Software
 ===============

-The LOCKSS Downloader and LOCKSS Installer require basic system software that is almost always present out of the box on :ref:`Compatible Operating Systems`:
+:doc:`/installing/index` and :doc:`/upgrading/index` uses the LOCKSS Downloader, which has basic **system software prerequisites** that are met by almost any of the :ref:`Compatible Operating Systems`:

 1. .. dropdown:: Curl or Wget is required
-      :name: requirement-fetcher
+      :name: prerequisite-fetcher
       :animate: fade-in-slide-down

       At least one of Curl or Wget is **required**.
 You can check by typing ``curl --version`` or ``wget --version`` at the host's command line.

       *  If either outputs a valid version message, the host satisfies the fetcher requirement.

-      *  If both output an error message, the host does not satisfy the fetcher requirement; see :doc:`/sysadmin/curl` or :doc:`/sysadmin/wget` accordingly.
+      *  If both output an error message, the host does not satisfy the fetcher requirement.
+See :doc:`/sysadmin/curl` or :doc:`/sysadmin/wget`.

 2. .. dropdown:: Tar and Unzip are required
-      :name: requirement-archiver
+      :name: prerequisite-archiver
       :animate: fade-in-slide-down

       Both Tar (:program:`tar` or :program:`gtar`) and Unzip (:program:`unzip`) are **required**.
 You can check by typing ``tar --version`` (or ``gtar --version``) and ``unzip --version`` at the host's command line.

       *  If both output a valid version message, the host satisfies the archiver requirement.

-      *  If either outputs an error message, the host does not satisfy the archiver requirement; see :doc:`/sysadmin/tar` or :doc:`/sysadmin/unzip` accordingly.
+      *  If either outputs an error message, the host does not satisfy the archiver requirement.
+See :doc:`/sysadmin/tar` or :doc:`/sysadmin/unzip`.

 ---
 CPU